salomon73/salomon73.github.io/_pages/publications.md

 layout: page
 permalink: /misc. works/
 title: misc. works
 description: Some published and unpublished work related to my studies and research interests.
-Please kindly cite these work if you were to use them.
+Please kindly cite these works if you were to use them.
 nav: true
 nav_order: 1
 ---